 Different onion cuts:

-The tables below list amounts for four different cuts of onion:
+The tables below list amounts for five different cuts of onion:

 - rough-chopped